LIVING & DYING WELL

 Passing Conversations is an animation that brings to life everyday inanimate objects going through various stages of dying; it is shown in a light-hearted and playful manner to encourage a more positive approach to a somewhat taboo subject.
 I was honoured that this animation won the NHS England Award in the RSA Student Design Awards 2018/19, for the brief Living and Dying Well, sponsored by NHS England.

-I felt that using simpler visuals makes the message easier to process and can be presented in a more approachable, positive light.
-In addition, I wanted the storyline to be applicable to everyone, without excluding any cultures, genders, or age groups, as death applies to each and every one of us.
+My aim was to find a way to overcome the negative connotations associated to death and engage an audience in a difficult subject.
+In order for the animation to be accessible to a broad target audience I felt that using simpler visuals made the underlying message easier to process when presented in a more approachable, positive light.
+In addition, I wanted the storyline to be applicable to everyone, without excluding any cultures, genders, or age groups.

-I therefore decided to give each scene a bright, colourful backdrop.
-On top of these I overlaid different textures throughout to add more depth to the feel of the animation.
-I also used textured brushes to draw the illustrations to avoid a flat appearance.
-I drew the characters to be typically sweet-looking, and added as much emotion as I could within their expressions to make them more relatable and expressive.
+After selecting the most appropriate objects from my brainstorming session, I organised them into a storyboard to be coherent with the given narration by drawing out each of the scenes into a storyboard.
+I went with a bright colour palette to bring light to such a dark subject.
+I then overlaid different textures throughout to add more depth to the feel of the animation and used textured brushes to draw the illustrations to avoid a flat appearance.
+I also added as much emotion as I could within their expressions to make them more relatable and expressive.